Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 In the VCF file, `FILTER` status is `PASS` if this position has passed all filters, i.e., a call is made at this position.
-Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g., `p8;pSTD` might indicate that at this site, the mean position in reads less than 8 and position in reads has a standard deviation of 0.
+Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g., `p8;pSTD` might indicate that at this site, the mean position in reads is less than 8 and position in reads has a standard deviation of 0.
 In BALSAMIC, this VCF file is named as `*.all.vcf.gz` (eg: `SNV.somatic.<CASE_ID>.vardict.all.vcf.gz`)

 ..  figure:: images/filter_status.png